Soundproofing Loud Fellowship Halls

 Fellowship Halls host social gatherings that require ease in communication.
 But as crowds gather, voices begin to reflect off perimeter wall, ceiling, and floor surfaces, generating sound wave reflections that take the room over.
-As the echoes carry, the background noise begins to blur original sound signals, making speech difficult and communication strains.
-In turn, the patrons begin to raise their voices up and over the level of noise, to try to hold conversation, and the room spikes to uncomfortable noise levels.
-The key to the sound values you are seeking for your Fellowship Hall lies in capturing and converting these echoes from your space.
+As the echoes carry, the background noise begins to blur the original sound, making speech difficult and communication strains.
+In turn, the patrons begin to raise their voices up and over the level of noise, to try to hold a conversation, and the room spikes to uncomfortable noise levels.
+The key to reducing loud Fellowship Halls lies in capturing these echoes from your space.
 We show you how to use ceiling and wall-mounted sound-absorbing panels to reduce noise levels and get back to enjoying fellowship.

 Questions?
 Call 1-800-638-9355

 The most popular sound panels for curbing noise levels in a Fellowship Hall are the NetWell Fabric Panels.
-These are decorative cloth wrapped sound boards that will combine to convert the background noise out of your space and deliver back premium sound quality.
-These acoustic panels are available in 60 colors, we will custom cut them to the cavity size you want, and ship them along with a set of mounting clips for easy self-installation.
+These are decorative cloth wrapped soundboards that will combine to convert the background noise out of your space and deliver back premium sound quality.
+These sound-absorbing panels are available in 60 colors, we will custom cut them to the cavity size you want, and ship them along with a set of mounting clips for easy self-installation.
 Wall or ceiling mounted, simply spread them out around the perimeter of your room, and they will do their work for you.
-The panels are beautiful, decorative, durable, portable, easy to self install and are class A fire rated.See Fabric Panel
+The panels are beautiful, decorative, durable, portable, easy to self-install, and are class A fire rated.See Fabric Panel

-We have been placing sound panels into Fellowship Hall for more than 25 years, and the Fabric Panel has been the treatment of choice each and every time.
-The panels are durable, easy to self install, colorful, fire rated, and highly effective at absorbing the unwanted echoes in your room.
-Note that the 1” thick panel is the standard for your Fellowship Hall, unless you put live musical instruments in there, then upgrade to the 2” thickness for a better performance value stemming from low frequency bass tones.
+We have been placing sound-absorbing panels into Fellowship Hall for more than 25 years, and the Fabric Panel has been the treatment of choice each and every time.
+The panels are durable, easy to self-install, colorful, fire-rated, and highly effective at absorbing the unwanted echoes in your room.
+Note that the 1” thick panel is the standard for your Fellowship Hall, unless you put live musical instruments in there, then upgrade to the 2” thickness for a better performance value stemming from low-frequency bass tones.

 Questions?
 Call 1-800-638-9355See Fabric Panel